Pirate FlagPirates and PrivateersPirate Flag

 Poseidon, 2020, ISBN 978-1-67818-234-2, US $49.95

 Over the years, a number of biographical dictionaries have been published that focus on pirates, or pirates and subjects of peripheral interest.
-The primary time period of these books focuses on the seventeenth and eighteenth centuries.
+The primary time period of these books focuses on the 17th and 18th centuries.
 This volume further narrows this span to the most prolific period of pirate history, known as the golden age of piracy.
 What sets Dictionary of Pyrate Biography apart from all other similar volumes is its content, making it both unique and vital to anyone seeking quality information on these sea marauders.

-A number of entries consist only of the fact that they gave themselves up to Pearse.
+A number of entries consist only of the fact that they give themselves up to Pearse.
 Many entries provide additional details about individual pirates.
 What these are not are cohesive, seamlessly interwoven narratives of each pirate.
 Instead, they begin with a brief paragraph that includes known biographical details – such as birthplace and date, piratical career, and, if captured, what became of the person – after which are quotations from contemporary documents pertaining to the individual.
 Where feasible, these are quoted in full.
 It is up to the reader to sift through and decipher the provided information, and then do further research to fill in the gaps.
 The length of each entry depends on the person and what is known about him or her.
 It can be as short as a single sentence or extend from a few paragraphs to several pages.

 While the majority of individuals in this dictionary, which is arranged alphabetically by last name, are pirates, readers will also find entries on pirate hunters, naval personnel, victims, merchants, captives, and governors.
 Most are men, but there are a few women.
 The inclusion of a handful of personages is unclear, since their connections to pirates are murky at best.
-(Examples of these are Colonel Daniel Axtell, who is connected with regicide, and Dr. William Axtell, who petitioned to rebuild Port Royal after it was destroyed twice.)
+(Examples of these are Colonel Daniel Axtell, who is connected with regicide, and Dr. William Axtell, who petitions to rebuild Port Royal after it is destroyed twice.)
 Many names will be unfamiliar to readers, but others are quite well-known: Stede Bonnet, Anne Bonny, Colonel William Rhett, Governor Alexander Spotswood, Captain William Snelgrave, and Edward Thache to name a few.
 (One name that is absent is Governor Woodes Rogers, but Brooks assures me that this oversight will be corrected in the second edition.)

 There are a few drawbacks to accessing the valuable information contained in this book.
 Variant spellings are only listed with the main entry for the pirate.
 For example, the user has to know that documentation for Blackbeard will only be found under Edward Thache.
 There are no see references to this entry if you look under Blackbeard, Theach, Teach, or Thatch.
-Although the appendix contains a list of those pirates who surrendered to Captain Pearse, there is no master index or table of contents and no list of pirates who served under specific captains.
+Although the appendix contains a list of those pirates who surrender to Captain Pearse, there is no master index or table of contents and no list of pirates who serve under specific captains.
 For example, if you’re looking for all the pirates connected to Stede Bonnet, you need to know their names ahead of time or page through the entire book in hopes of finding them.

 Testimonies are included with some entries.
 These are invaluable, but they aren’t easy to read because of the ink color chosen to differentiate between Query and Response.
 The questions are in black, but the answers are in light gray, which is difficult to see, let alone read.